BobbyBurt/microgames/README.md

 ### Difficulty
 Each microgame dan be initialized with a 1-3 integer as a difficulty setting, which determines the variation of the game.

+### Time
+Timer time varies depending on the stage and how many microgames in the player is.
+I'll have to make microgames with variable time in mind.
+On top of screen scaling...

 ### Gamemodes
 I love the idea of a hot potato multiplayer mode where players pass the phone in a circle taking turns.
 It could be similar to multiplayer modes in WW Smooth Moves